maykelsb/dmtables/README.md

-# RPGtables
+# Tables 4 DMs
 A simple system to help DMs and GDs organize their endless tables.

 # Installation
- - Clone the repository;
+ - Clone the repository
- - composer install;
+ - composer install
- - npm install
+ - bin/console migrations:migrate
- - npm run build